Inspector Rex: Other detectives

-The only female officer played by Elke Winkens in the history of the show, Herzog is paired with Hoffmann (Kunz is almost entirely desk-bound in this incarnation of the series), and sexual tension constantly results.
-The pair spend the night together, before starting their new jobs, without realising that they are both police officers.
+The only female officer in the history of the show, Herzog (played by Elke Winkens) is paired with Hoffmann (Kunz is almost entirely desk-bound in this incarnation of the series), and sexual tension constantly results.
+The pair spend the night together before starting their new jobs, without realising that they are both police officers.

 In contrast to Hoffmann, Herzog tends to be more level-headed and capable of performing physical acts.
 Her physical appearance also serves the team well in relating to suspects, as she is frequently underestimated and sometimes taunted by brash male criminals.